How to buy a second home

-Many of the things you needed to do to buy your first home you need to do to buy your second home as well.
-But there are also important differences you’ll want to understand before you get started.
+Many of the things you were required to do to buy your primary residence you'll also need to do to buy a second home.
+However, there are also important differences you’ll want to understand before you get started.
 Read on to learn more!

 Second home mortgage choices

-One difference is the mortgages you can use when you are buying a second home.
-Most of the time, you will be limited to buying a second home with a conventional loan.
-These are mortgages offered by private lenders without a guarantee by the federal government.
+One difference between purchasing your primary residence versus a second home is the type of mortgage for which you can apply.
+Most of the time, you will be limited to buying a second home with a Conventional loan.
+These are mortgages offered by private lenders without a guarantee from the federal government.

 Financial requirements for buying a second home

-Lenders often have higher credit, income, and financial requirements for approving a mortgage application to buy your second home compared to buying your first.
-That’s because they view lending you money to buy a second home as a greater financial risk.
+Lenders often have higher credit, income, and financial requirements for approving a mortgage application to buy a second home, compared to buying a primary residence.
+That’s because mortgage companies view lending money to buy a second home as a greater financial risk.

-As result, many lenders charge higher interest rates for second homes and require higher minimum down payments and higher minimum credit scores.
-They will also have maximum debt-to-income ratio (DTI) requirements you will need to meet.
+As a result, many lenders charge higher interest rates for second homes and require higher minimum down payments as well as higher minimum credit scores.
+They also have maximum debt-to-income ratio (DTI) requirements you will need to meet.
 DTI is a percentage you get by dividing your total monthly debt payments by your gross monthly income.
-Many lenders have a maximum DTI of 43% for conventional loans.
+Many lenders have a maximum DTI of 43% for Conventional loans.

-If you are buying a second home while still making monthly mortgage payments on your first home, the cost of both mortgages will be included in your DTI.
+If you are buying a second home while still making monthly mortgage payments on your primary residence, the cost of both mortgages will be included in your DTI.
 Look at this sample calculation:

-In this example, the second home buyer has a DTI under the 43% maximum lenders might use.
-Knowing your DTI is important because it affects whether you qualify for a mortgage to buy a second home and helps you understand how much money a lender might be willing to loan you to buy it.
+In this example, the applicant has a DTI under the 43% maximum lenders might use.
+Knowing your DTI is important, because it affects whether you may qualify for a mortgage to buy a second home.
+It also can help you understand how much money a lender might be willing to loan you in order to buy that second home.

-If you are buying a second home as an investment or rental property, it is a good idea to look at the potential income you might earn from these properties and the potential costs of owning, maintaining, and managing them.
-Think about working with a real estate professional who can help you estimate these benefits and costs and working with a financial professional who can help you understand how buying a second home fits into your overall finances.
+If you are buying a second home as an investment or rental property, it is a good idea to look at the potential income you might earn from these properties as well as the potential costs of owning, maintaining, and managing them.
+Consult a real estate professional to help you estimate the benefits and costs.
+Then, work with a financial professional who can help you understand how buying a second home fits into your overall finances.

 Lenders often have different requirements for approving mortgages for second homes that are used as rental or investment properties.
 Learn more about mortgages for investment and rental properties.